updatemike/uni/cadeiras/iaed/notes/README.md

 pointer 8       64
 ```

 To get actual size in c:
 ```c
 sizeof(char);
 ```

-You can define constants as such
+You can define constants as such:
 ```c
 #define MAX 100
 ```

-You can cast a type to another
+You can cast a type to another:
 ```c
 float x;
 (double) x;